Lesterpaintstheworld/terminal-velocity/specifications.md

 - **Technical Accuracy**: Ensure that all technical elements are accurately represented and validated against credible sources.
 - **Character Development**: Assess the depth and growth of characters throughout the narrative.
 - **Thematic Clarity**: Verify that the themes are clearly articulated and resonate throughout the story.
+- **Quality Alert**: The specifications document lacks a dedicated section for quality assessment criteria.
+It is recommended to include specific criteria to guide evaluations effectively.
+- **Narrative Engagement**: Evaluate the ability of the narrative to captivate and maintain reader interest.
+- **Technical Accuracy**: Ensure that all technical elements are accurately represented and validated against credible sources.
+- **Character Development**: Assess the depth and growth of characters throughout the narrative.
+- **Thematic Clarity**: Verify that the themes are clearly articulated and resonate throughout the story.
 - **Clarity of Objectives**: Ensure that project objectives are clearly defined and measurable.
 - **Consistency in Terminology**: Maintain consistent use of terms and definitions throughout the document.